bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 3306/tcp open   mysql
 ```

 Interesting, lots of ports open, doom? - What is that?
-Lets check for hidden ports before we deep dive
+We'll check later but for now I'm going to check for hidden ports with a guess at versioning before we deep dive:

 ``` bash
 sudo nmap -sV -p- $STAPLER_IP